 If you’ve never truly had a disagreement with your partner because your conversations stay on a superficial level, or you’re always in a constant state of conflict with your partner and can't agree on anything, you’re probably not ready to get married because you aren’t able to manage arguments in a productive way.
 Before you get married, make sure you and your partner have argued in the past, have found common ground, and have come out with a deeper understanding, empathy, and respect for their point of view.

 You’ve Spent a Lot of Time Together

 Another reason to get married is that you and your partner have spent a lot of time together as a couple and are fully comfortable around each other.
 If you and your partner have moved in together and enjoy it, that's a good indication of whether you should get married and if your marriage will succeed.
-"Getting along as roommates — though not sufficient for a marriage — is still vital and necessary," Bonior says.
 After all, living with someone is much different than just seeing them on the weekends for brunch.
 Make sure you’ve been around each other enough to be completely comfortable and content with one another.

 You Know This Person on a Deeper Level

 Have you and your partner truly opened up to each other?
 Before you consider getting married, make sure you and your partner have confided in one another and are completely open about your thoughts, your past, and your hopes and dreams.
 When you and your partner are emotionally available and open with one another, it will help make a marriage even stronger because you’re both comfortable being your authentic selves.
 If you know each other fully and are willing and able to share what’s truly on your mind, it's a great reason to take the next step and walk down the aisle.
 However, if you don't really know that much about your partner or find that you're acting a certain way around them rather than being your true self, you might want to reconsider getting married until you're able to be more open.